How to create a careers page to showcase your employer brand (with examples)

 This will also ensure that your organization isn’t telling two conflicting brand stories.

-Use various media to tell your story.
+Use various media to tell your story

-Draw a line in the sand.
+Draw a line in the sand

 Clearly establish who you are as an employer, and who you aren’t.
-This will help keep your messaging clear and focussed on what you’re trying to achieve and offer to job seekers.
+This will help keep your messaging clear and focused on what you’re trying to achieve and offer to job seekers.
 Trying to do too much creates an unclear employer brand.

-Have ideal candidates in mind.
+Have ideal candidates in mind

 This doesn’t mean that you need to speak to every ideal candidate for every job opening you have.
-But, it does mean that you need to establish what characteristics you’re looking for in all employees.
+But it does mean that you need to establish what characteristics you’re looking for in all employees.
 Once you know that, it will become easier to write or create content that speaks to those traits.

-Live what you say.
+Live what you say

 It’s not enough to have pretty content and nice promises on the page.
 Your organization has to live those promises at each touchpoint in a new applicant’s interactions with your company.

 That means your candidate experience, onboarding, and work-life all have to live up to the promises you made.
-If they don’t then, you’ll likely find yourself with applicant drop off or retention issues.
+If they don’t, then you’ll likely find yourself with applicant drop off or retention issues.

 Now that we’ve driven home the importance of career pages for employer branding let’s dig into how to create one of these things.
 The good news is that if you’ve ever created a web page, you will likely already know some best practices you’ll need to follow.